andreas/andreas.github.io/_posts/2019-05-20-graphql-resolver-arguments-as-diff-lists-part-3.md

 }
 ```

 The definition of objects was restricted to only allow fields without arguments, however.
-That is, defining a field such as `search(query: String!, limit!): [User]` to search for users was impossible.
+That is, defining a field such as `search(query: String!, limit!: Int!): [User]` to search for users was impossible.

 In this post, we will extend our library such that fields can have arguments, while keeping the guarantee that only well-formed GraphQL schemas will compile.